 Classes are conducted by trained professionals in a non-competitive and non-threatening atmosphere that allows children to develop their own unique abilities and talents as they work towards an end of the year production.
 This final performance features two different educational themes that the children are asked to research.
 The children work with their dance teacher to translate their findings into movements that are put together to create two unique dances.
 The children’s research and ideas also provide the basis for a script that brings the entire production together.

-Through our history we have been hosted by schools in Providence, Barrington, Warwick, Bristol/Warren, East Providence, Pawtucket, West Warwick, Peacedale, Jamestown, and North Kingstown.
+Through our history we have been hosted by schools in Providence, Barrington, Warwick, Bristol/Warren, East Providence, Pawtucket, West Warwick, Peacedale, Jamestown, North Kingstown and South Kingstown.
 We are ever ready to increase the areas we serve, adding diversity to our Chance to Dance Family!

 Children are invited to take part in the program regardless of previous training, innate ability or physical condition.
 No special clothing or equipment are needed, thereby making the program accessible to all children regardless of their economic situation.
 While schools must limit the size of the class, a child needs only to demonstrate enthusiasm and a willingness to work hard in order to hold his or her place in the class.